How to Form an LLC in Arizona

 - A business entity with a physical address in Arizona

-You cannot use a P.O.
-Box for this purpose.
-Your statutory agent must have a physical street address.
+Your statutory agent must have a physical street address, not a P.O.
+Box.
 They must also sign a Statutory Agent Acceptance form.
 This form certifies that they accept the appointment.
 After they sign it, you should mail or fax it back using the contact details listed on the form.
 There is no associated fee.

-Arizona LLC formation takes place when you file a legal document called articles of organization with Arizona.
-The articles of organization are like a charter that formally establishes your LLC as a legal entity.
+Arizona LLC formation takes place when you file a legal document called articles of organization with the Arizona Corporations Commission.
+The articles of organization are like a charter that formally establish your LLC as a legal entity.
 This is not a complex document to draft.
 The state of Arizona even provides a fill-in-the-blank form for this purpose.
-To complete your articles of organization, you will need to provide:
+To complete your articles of organization, you will need to provide the following information:

 - Your LLC's name and principal address